My approach

 Whatever brings you here, I welcome you.

-People seek therapy for many reasons at different points in their life.
+People seek therapy for various reasons at different points in their life.
 It can be specific events, issues in our relationships to others or ourselves, it can be dealing with the unexpected and the unknown.

 You do not need to go through these times on your own.